 Anything sold and labelled as jam or confiture by law has to contain a minimum of 55% of sugar.
 It strikes me as being a high amount of sugar.

-As I prefer to use at minimum, half sugar to fruit and less, this homemade 'jam' doesn't last as long as commercial jams.
+As I prefer to use at minimum, half sugar to a kilo of fruit and less, this homemade 'jam' doesn't last as long as commercial jams.
 It's best to consume reduced sugar apricot jam within the year, kept in a cool and dry place and refrigerated once opened.

 It's only natural that white foam floats to the surface of the pot as you're boiling up the jam.
 This white foam is known as scum, as it's the impurities in the jam floating to the surface.
 As a result, the scum should be discarded.
 Just go around the sides with a slotted spoon to take off.

 Is there a way to avoid too much scum?
 Yes there is!
-The addition of butter is our top family tip used by my both my Mum and Mother-in-law.
-Adding a little butter to this apricot jam helps to avoid too much scum floating to the top during the jam-making process.
+The addition of butter is our top old fashioned apricot jam tip used by my both my Mum and Mother-in-law.
+Adding a little butter avoids scum floating to the top during the jam-making process.
+Don't ask me why but it works!

 How do you Know When the Jam is Set?

-The old-fashioned way I still stick to is to add a little jam on a chilled plate or saucer.
-If it thickens - I say, wrinkles, then it's time to stop the cooking.
+- Old-fashioned way: ladle a little jam on a chilled plate or saucer.
+If it thickens or wrinkles, then it's time to stop the cooking.

-If you prefer to do it scientifically, then heat the jam to 104°C using a candy thermometer.
-Pour into sterilised jars and you're set!
+- Scientific way: heat the jam to 104°C using a candy thermometer.
+Pour into sterilised jars and you're set (as much as the jam)...

 It's a real winter treat to open up a jar of this golden sunshine.
-Apricot and lavender jam is delicious simply smothered on slices of brioche, croissants or fresh baguette - even better, on a breakfast tartine (toasted baguette slices, the most popular French breakfast).
+French apricot jam is delicious simply smothered on slices of toast, brioche, croissants or fresh baguette.
+Even better, on a breakfast tartine (toasted baguette slices, the most popular French breakfast).

-It's also a popular topping on crêpes (thin French pancakes) or even Scotch pancakes for a 4 o'clock official French snack, the gôuter or teatime.
+But it's just as popular as a topping on crêpes (thin French pancakes) or even Scotch pancakes for a 4 o'clock official French snack, the gôuter or teatime.

-As a sauce and glaze: apricot jam is also a handy pantry stable as it can be warmed and dribbled over as a sauce on Plombieres (Candied Fruit) Ice Cream or used as a glaze on a French apple tart.
+As a sauce and glaze: apricot jam is also a handy pantry stable as it can be warmed and dribbled over as a sauce.
+Try on Plombieres (Candied Fruit) Ice Cream or used as a glaze on a French apple tart.

 Did you know that in France, there's even an expression 'to apricot a tart'?
 Abricoter une tarte, means to brush some warmed apricot jam over the top of a tart (such as this apple custard tart) to give it a delicious shiny glaze finish.

-Plus it goes without saying (ça va sans dire in French - love that phrase!) that you can sandwich your macarons with jam and leave them for 24 hours before eating.
+Plus it goes without saying (ça va sans dire in French - love that phrase!) that you can sandwich your macarons with apricot jam.
+Just leave them for 24 hours before eating for them to do their magic.
+This jam has just the right consistency for macaron fillings and is less sweet than if you buy it.

 Apricot Jam with Lavender